tardate/LittleArduinoProjects/Audio/Visualization/AudioLevelIndicatorKit/README.md

 ### Mode Select

-Jumper pin terminals are provided to seect either the dot or bar display mode:
+Jumper pin terminals are provided to select either the dot or bar display mode:

 * open: "dot" mode is where a single element lights to display the peak value
 * closed: "bar" mode is where all elements light up in bar-graph fashion